 Starting July 1, eligible New Jersey workers can take more time off to bond with a new child or care for a loved one, and collect higher benefit amounts than before.

 More time for Family Leave: NJ workers can now get up to 12 consecutive weeks of benefits per year to bond with a new child or care for a loved one.

-Higher benefit amounts: NJ workers can now get up to 85% of their average weekly wage, with a maximum of $881 per week, to bond with a new child or care for a loved one, as well as for pregnancy, childbirth or a serious health condition.
+Higher benefit amounts: NJ workers can now get up to 85% of their average weekly wage, up to the maximum set each calendar year, to bond with a new child or care for a loved one, as well as for pregnancy, childbirth or a serious health condition.

 Your first day of bonding leave – your “first day of leave” on your application - drives the benefit amount and duration.
 That means, if you start bonding on June 30, your claim will be based on the lower benefit levels, and you may claim up to 6 weeks of benefits, and collect up to $667 per week.
 If you start bonding on or after July 1, your claim is based on the new benefit levels and you have access to a longer benefit duration and higher benefit amount.
 These claims can receive up to 12 consecutive weeks of benefits, or up to 56 individual days if taking leave on a day-by-day basis.